Colleges for a 2.7 GPA

 When an admissions officer is looking at your application, they’re interested in far more than just your GPA.
 While the numbers help colleges and universities understand your academic proficiency, it’s only one part of the whole package — you.
 They want to see what you do outside of the classroom and what makes you tick.
 To show them that, include any (or all) of the following in your application:

-What colleges can I get into with a 2.7 GPA?
+Can you get into a good college with a 2.7 GPA?

-What scholarships can you get with a 2.7 GPA?
+Should you submit test scores with a 2.7 GPA?